-The Committee recognizes that the task of restructuring local education finance in Connecticut is a complex one.
-It will involve many members of the Executive and Legislative branches of government and players from many sectors outside of government.
-In recognition of this fact, the Study Committee suggests the following guiding principles and policy objectives.
-They underpin the action recommendations in the next section.
-As decision makers consider how to respond to the challenges of funding local education, the principles should provide useful guidance in the complex process of arriving at an acceptable solution.
+The Committee recognizes that the task of restructuring local education finance in Connecticut is a complex one and will take time.
+The process will involve many members of the Executive and Legislative branches of government and individuals from sectors outside of government.
+In recognition of these facts, the Study Committee suggests the following guiding principles and policy objectives when that process gets underway.
+These principles underpin the action recommendations in the next section.
+As decision makers consider how to respond to the challenges of funding local education, the principles are offered as guidance in the complex process of arriving at an acceptable solution.